-In this SharePoint tutorial, I will show you how to create SharePoint lists from JSON using Power Automate.
-I will show you how to create multiple lists and libraries from a JSON file in Power Automate.
+In this Power Automate tutorial, I will show you how to create SharePoint lists from JSON using Power Automate.
+Additionally, I will tell you how to create multiple libraries from a JSON file using Power Automate.

 - List Name